-A security listed or traded on an exchange is valued at its last sales price or official closing price as of the close of the customary trading session on the exchange where the security is principally traded, or lacking any sales or official closing price on a particular day, the security may be valued at the closing bid price on that day.
+A security listed or traded on an exchange is generally valued at its trade price or official closing price that day as of the close of the exchange where the security is principally traded, or lacking any trades or official closing price on a particular day, the security may be valued at the closing bid price on that day.
 Securities traded in the over-the-counter market are valued based on prices furnished by independent pricing services or market makers.
-When such securities are valued by an independent pricing service they may be considered fair valued.
-Futures contracts are valued at the final settlement price set by an exchange on which they are principally traded.
-Listed options are valued at the mean between the last bid and asked prices from the exchange on which they are principally traded.
-Disted on an exchange are valued by an independent source at the mean between the last bid and asked prices.
-For purposes of determining net asset value ("NAV") per share, futures and option contracts may be valued up to 15 minutes after the close of the customary trading session of the New York Stock Exchange ("NYSE").
+When such securities are valued using prices provided by an independent pricing service they may be considered fair valued.
+Futures contracts are valued at the daily settlement price set by an exchange on which they are principally traded.
+U.S. exchange-traded options are valued at the mean between the last bid and asked prices from the exchange on which they are principally traded.
+Non-U.S. exchange-traded options are valued at the final settlement price set by the exchange on which they trade.
+Options not listed on an exchange and swaps generally are valued using pricing provided from independent pricing services.